stefanwalther/deploy-docker-swarm/docs/comparison.md

 Pros:

 - Platform agnostic
-- Many providers, such as AWS
+- Many providers, such as VirtualBox, AWS, Azure, DigitalOcean, etc.

 Cons:

--
+- Provisioning machines works perfectly in Vagrant, but the tool is just not built for deploying the swarm at the same time.

 ## Vagrant/Ansible